The National Parks and the Mighty East Coast Road Trip

 WHITE MOUNTAIN NATIONAL FOREST

-No trip to Acadia is complete without a short walk to the top of Cadillac Mountain (about .8km), the highest point in Acadia and supposedly the first place to see sunlight in the United States from the fall through early spring.
-You can see strings of small islands far into the horizon from this ideal viewpoint, which is a perfect photo opportunity.
+No trip to Acadia is complete without a short walk to the top of Cadillac Mountain, the highest point in Acadia.
+Fall through early spring, this is the first place to the sun rises in the United States.
 After that, make your way along the scenic rural highways into New Hampshire and the White Mountains, home to some of the tallest peaks on the East Coast.
-Continue driving along Route 112, also known as the Kancamagus Highway, for spectacular views of the surrounding environment and a number of small towns to explore for antique shopping and food.
-There are a wide variety of hikes throughout the park, but one great option is Kearsarge North (10km), which is open year-round, is moderately difficult and hosts some of the most fantastic views in the area.
+Continue driving along Route 112, also known as the Kancamagus Highway, for spectacular views of the surrounding environment and a number of quaint little towns.
+There are a wide variety of hikes throughout the park, but one great option is Kearsarge North, which is open year-round.

 LAKE CHAMPLAIN AND BURLINGTON VERMONT

-Before hitting the road, a drive up Mt.
-Washington, the highest peak in the Northeast, is a necessity.
+During your East Coast road trip, be sure to stop by the highest peak in the Northeast, Mount Washington.
 The vista is spectacular and definitely worth the trip.
-(Weather on the mountain is notoriously unpredictable – it has snowed in the summer before – so check the forecast first.)
-Nest, make your way west into Vermont, the Green Mountain State, famous for its beautiful rolling hills and pristine farmland.
-Burlington, along the edge of picturesque Lake Champlain, is a thriving college town and the largest in the state.
+Weather on the mountain is notoriously unpredictable, so check the forecast first.
+Next, make your way west into Vermont, where you’ll find beautiful rolling hills and pristine farmland.
+Burlington, along the edge of picturesque Lake Champlain, is a thriving college town.
 There are many options for shopping and dining in the bustling Church Street Marketplace.
 The lake itself is a regional attraction, too, and there are numerous ways to experience it: canoe or kayak rentals; boat tours; or taking the ferry between Burlington and Port Kent, New York.

 NIAGARA STATE PARK AND BUFFALO NEW YORK

-Wake up early to get breakfast at the local favorite Penny Cluse Café – there can be long waits – then hit the road for a long drive that crosses the full width of upstate New York.
-Your next destination is the iconic Niagara Falls, which will be worth the trip.
-A good midway stopping point could be Syracuse, the economic hub for this part of the state and home to a major research university.
+Wake up early and hit the road for a long drive that crosses the full width of upstate New York.
+Your next East Coast road trip destination is the iconic Niagara Falls, which is worth the trip alone.
+A good midway stopping point is Syracuse, home to a major research university.
 Get a drink at Recess Coffee and hit the road again.
-If you time it right, arriving at Niagara Falls State Park just before dusk could be perfect for taking in the majesty of one of the most powerful waterfalls in the world.
-There are hiking trails around the gorge to take in the panoramic views.
+Once you arrive at Niagara Falls State Park, stick around until dusk to take in the majesty of one of the most powerful waterfalls in the world.
+There are hiking trails around the gorge that offer various vantage points of the falls.
 Spend the night in nearby Buffalo, the second most populous city in the state after New York City.

-The drive down to Pittsburgh follows the eastern tip of Lake Erie, with numerous spots to turn off the highway and check out this immense body of water, the fourth largest of the Great Lakes.
-Your destination for the day is Pittsburgh, the so-called “Steel City” for its long history in steel manufacturing.
-(It is also considered the “City of Bridges,” for its 446 river-spanning bridges.)
-At the convergence of the Allegheny, Monongahela and Ohio Rivers, this lovely city is home to a huge diversity of cultural activity from sports to arts, shopping to dining.
-There are a number of esteemed museums, like the Carnegie Museum of Natural History and the Andy Warhol Museum, and many neighborhoods perfect for shopping or strolling around in, like the Strip District or Lawrenceville.
-If it is baseball season, getting tickets for a Pirates game at historic PNC Park would be a fun outing, too.
+The drive down to Pittsburgh follows the eastern tip of Lake Erie, the fourth largest of the Great Lakes.
+Your destination for the day is Pittsburgh, also called the “Steel City” for its long history in steel manufacturing.
+It is also considered the “City of Bridges,” for its 446 river-spanning bridges.Take that Venice and Amsterdam!
+At the convergence of the Allegheny, Monongahela and Ohio Rivers is Point State Park, a lovely urban park particularly enjoyed in the summer months.
+The Carnegie Science Center, the Andy Warhol Museum, and the National Aviary are all fantastic museums.
+Stroll around eclectic, historic neighborhoods like the Strip District and Lawrenceville.
+If it is baseball season, grab tickets for a Pirates game at PNC Park where you’ll also take in sweeping views of the city skyline.

-A relatively short drive the next day takes you to “The City of Brotherly Love,” Philadelphia, the largest city in the state of Pennsylvania and the fifth-most populous in the country.
-Like Washington D.C., the city is an important place in United States history and there are many monuments and buildings to help you appreciate Philadelphia’s role, like the Liberty Bell, Independence Hall and the Philadelphia Stock Exchange.
-For art seekers, the Philadelphia Museum of Art is a must, as is the Rodin Museum.
+A relatively short drive takes you to your next destination known as “The City of Brotherly Love.”
+Philadelphia, the largest city in the state of Pennsylvania and the fifth-most populous in the country, is a must-visit for your East Coast road trip.
+Like Washington D.C., the city is an important part of United States history and there are many monuments and buildings to see like the Liberty Bell, Independence Hall and the Philadelphia Stock Exchange.
 Fairmount Park, the largest landscaped park in the world, is a great place to take an afternoon stroll.
-Sports fans could take in an Eagles football game, a 76ers basketball game or a Flyers hockey game.

 NEW YORK CITY

-Before you begin your visit to New York, park your car in Staten Island and take the ferry into Manhattan.
+Before you begin your visit to New York City, park your car in Staten Island and take the ferry into Manhattan.
 Not only does this let you travel around the city without the hassles of a car, but the boat ride itself gives you stunning views of the city skyline and a glimpse of the iconic Statue of Liberty.
 New York is a huge, bustling, overwhelming and thrilling city.
-Just about anything that you would want can be found here: food, culture, history, parks, shopping, people watching, all of it unparalleled.
+Just about anything that you would want can be found here: food, culture, history, parks, shopping, people watching, and all of it unparalleled.
 If you are choosing to spend more than a couple of days in New York, try to venture out into Brooklyn or Queens to explore the diversity of the other boroughs.
-But if this is a short trip, restricting yourself to Manhattan is a smart idea.
-Some suggestions: walk around Chinatown and eat lunch there; wander around the historic and artsy Lower East Side; rent bikes and explore Central Park on wheels; go to the Met, the Guggenheim or the MOMA for your art museum needs; go shopping along 5th Avenue or in Chelsea; walk over the picturesque Brooklyn Bridge; see a play on Broadway or a concert at Lincoln Center; or just stroll around and absorb the excitement of the city.
+If this is a short trip, restricting yourself to Manhattan is a smart idea.
+When you’re ready to head home, you can easily return to Boston or fly out of another nearby airport.